 "I'd fire all of you if I could," Bob says.

-But because they're his children—and because they presumably work cheap—Bob and his meat-grinding wife, Linda, make due.
+But because they're his children—and because they presumably work cheap—Bob and his meat-grinding wife, Linda, make do.
 I mean, you get what you pay for, right?

 It's not completely without merit.
 Bob, our longsuffering restaurateur, digs his family in a mumbling, exasperated sort of way.
 Linda is devoted to her hubby in spite of his many faults, and she encourages him to pursue his short-order dreams no matter how many times he gets splashed with metaphorical fry oil.
 The Belcher children, for all their oddities, show flashes of near humanity.
 And episodes often conclude with a touchy-feely moment.

-But Bob's Burgers lacks The Simpsons' wit, warmth and—I never thought I'd be writing this—tact.
-If The Simpsons is that college roommate who ate all your Ramen without permission, Bob's Burgers is the guy who stole your refrigerator and set fire to your mother's quilt.
+But Bob's Burgers lacks The Simpsons' warmth and—I never thought I'd be writing this—tact.
+If The Simpsons is that college roommate who ate all your ramen without permission, Bob's Burgers is the guy who stole your refrigerator and set fire to your mother's quilt.

-In the series premiere, Bob asks Gene, his son, if he could please stop using his bullhorn to make farting noises at folks passing by the diner.
+Bob once asked Gene, his son, if he could please stop using his bullhorn to make farting noises at folks passing by the diner.

 "There's a line between entertaining and annoying," Bob tells him.

 "No!"
 Gene hollers.
 "That's a myth!"

 Which neatly sums up the philosophy, it would seem, of Bob's Burgers.